-Stir-fry until the vegetables start to soften, about 2-3 minutes.
-Add the sauce and continue to mix and fry until everything is coated and the sauce thickens.
+Turn over with a spatula until the cabbage is mixed in.
+Add the sauce and continue to mix and fry until everything is coated and the sauce thickens, about 2-3 minutes.
 (The vegetables will be cooked when they are brightest in color.
 Try not to overcook them.)

 Serve over rice.

 *If you want to use the thick, white parts of the cabbage leaves, add them along with the meat since they take longer to cook.

 Place eggs in a pan.
 Add water to just cover.
 Bring to a boil and turn down the fire.
 Cook for 5 minutes, then turn off and leave the eggs in the water until cooled.

 When cooled, peel them (gently cracking, and then slipping a spoon between egg and shell makes this process easier).
 Rinse in cool water.
 Gently pat dry.
 Slice each egg in half, and put yolks in a shallow bowl.
 Put the whites on a plate.

 1.5 parts mayonnaise